asa-leholland/GildedRoseKata/README.md

 - run `dotnet build` to check the build and ensure eveything runs correctly
 - run `dotnet test` to run the unit test suite

-These last three commands have been abstracted into a bash script, which can be executed from the root with `bash main.sh`
+These last three commands have been abstracted into a bash script, which can be executed from the root with `bash main.sh`.

+You can also run just the unit tests or just the acceptance tests using `bash unit.sh` or `bash acceptance.py` respectively.

 - ## How to use this Kata